Mobile Menu

 Global Air Pollution

 Students will study the chemical and physical processes involved in the sources, transformation, transport, and sinks of air pollutants on local to global scales.
 Societal problems such as photochemical smog, particulate matter, greenhouse gases, and stratospheric ozone depletion will be investigated using fundamental concepts in chemistry, physics, and engineering.
-For the class project, students will select a trace gas species or family of gases and analyze recent field and remote sensing data based upon material covered in the course.
 Environments to be studied include very clean, remote portions of the globe to urban air quality.

 Optical Materials for Thermoregulation of the Built Environment and Beyond